Foods That Will Boost Your Child´s Vision

 Walnuts are considered a superfood thanks to the omega-3 fatty acids, antioxidants, vitamin E, and zinc contained in walnuts.
 Other nuts that are also good for vision are pecans and almonds.

 Providing your child doesn´t have a nut allergy, its easy to grind up nuts and put them into homemade muffins or oat bars.
-These silicone mold trays are ideal for making healthy muffins, bars, and snacks!

 So there you have it, 10 vision boosting foods even the pickiest toddler will eat! 🙂